v-kydela/SnowflakeChatbot/README.md

 Hooray, there's a short delay before the bot's reply!
 Now that you've made such a great bot interface, you can treat yourself to a little [`st.balloons()`](https://docs.streamlit.io/library/api-reference/status/st.balloons) to celebrate. :-)

+If you don't have a Snowflake account, you can try out the app in the Streamlit Community Cloud [here](https://snowchatbot.streamlit.app/).

 Happy coding!

 Kyle Delaney